-The Diagnostic & Statistical Manual of Mental Disorders, fourth edition, (DSM-IV-TR) is published by the American Psychiatric Association.
+The Diagnostic & Statistical Manual of Mental Disorders, fifth edition, (DSM-V) is published by the American Psychiatric Association.
 It provides physicians and mental-health professionals with the criteria for diagnosing specific mental disorders, including anorexia nervosa.

 A person must meet all of the current DSM criteria to be diagnosed with anorexia nervosa:

-- Weight loss or a failure to gain weight, resulting in a weight that is 85% (or less) of what would be expected for someone's age, sex and height.
+- Restriction of food intake leading to weight loss or a failure to gain weight resulting in a "significantly low body weight" of what would be expected for someone's age, sex and height.

 - Fear of becoming fat or of gaining weight.